 - 4 large potatoes diced

 - 1 small yellow onion chopped

 - 4 cloves of garlic chopped or grated

 - 1 large tomato chopped

-- 2-3 tbsp fresh sage chopped into small peices
+- 2-3 tablespoon fresh sage chopped into small peices

 - 5 sprigs of thyme leaves taken off the stems